-As a valued customer, we at GSC invite you to join us in-person for lunch with a few of our experts.
-Preview the changes coming with SOLIDWORKS and 3DEXPERIENCE 2023, learn about helpful PDM services we offer, and better understand how manufacturing technology continues to create superior software, tougher 3D printers, and robust automation tools for leaner and meaner processes.
+See all of the new updates and features in SOLIDWORKS and 3DEXPERIENCE 2023!
+Learn about the helpful PDM services we offer and better understand how manufacturing technology continues to create superior software, tougher 3D printers, and robust automation tools for leaner and meaner processes.

-During this event, we will also demonstrate certain roles in 3DEXPERIENCE, including design, data management, and manufacturing.
+In this webinar, we will demonstrate certain roles in 3DEXPERIENCE, including design, data management, and manufacturing.
 Join us to explore what the latest and greatest looks like in the near future for Product Design and Manufacturing.

 - Learn more about enhancements and new workflows to improve productivity

 - Test drive the expanded solutions that can shorten your time to market

 - Dive deeper into the new capabilities and enhancements